aspnetboilerplate/aspnetboilerplate/doc/WebSite/SignalR-AspNetCore-Integration.md

 ASP.NET Boilerplate also **automatically reconnects** to the server (from the client) when the client disconnects, if **abp.signalr.autoConnect** is true.
 At most **abp.signalr.maxTries** times it tries to connect to the server.
-It starts to wait for **abp.signalr.reconnectTime** ms, then each time connection fails, it waits 2 times longer. (for example: 5000ms - 10000ms - 20000ms...)
+It starts to wait for **abp.signalr.reconnectTime** ms, then each time connection fails, it waits 2 times longer. (for example: 5000ms - 10000ms - 20000ms...).
+(You can override **abp.signalr.increaseReconnectTime** to change increasing method)

 The **"abp.signalr.connected"** global event is triggered when the client connects to the server.
 You can register to this event to take actions